Tax implications of receiving money from overseas to Australia 2026

 The tax man might not take money from you when you receive money from overseas, but there could still be fees to pay.
 How this works will depend on how you decide to get the money from overseas to Australia in the first place.
 Let’s look at a few common options:

 Bank to bank transfers – assuming you have a bank account in Australia already you could set up a payment from your overseas bank to your AUD account here.
 In this case, a fee is likely to apply which is set by the overseas bank.
-Depending on where you’re sending from, transfer fees can be pretty steep.
+Depending on where you’re sending from, transfer fees can be high.
 However, if you’re sending a high value payment, you may find that the biggest cost to you is actually in the exchange rate used to convert your foreign currency to AUD.
 Banks set their own exchange rates, which include a percentage markup.
-This can often be around 3% – which isn’t huge, but which quickly mounts up for higher value transfers.
+This can often be around 3% – while this doesn’t sound very high, it can quickly mount up for higher value transfers.

 Cash – finally, if you’re physically relocating to Australia you may be considering just carrying cash.
 You can bring amounts of up to 10,000 AUD into the country without declaring the funds to AUSTRAC.
 However, for higher value payment you’ll need to report the money.
 There’s no fee for carrying cash into Australia, but AUSTRAC records cash incoming to detect, deter and prevent fraud or illegal activities.
 It’s also important to note that carrying large amounts of cash in your suitcase isn’t the most secure option and can make you a target for thieves.